The Mental Health Advocate Hub

 Very soon the following resources will be available to help you become a better mental health advocate.
 Thank you for your patience and support!

-The following “Mental Health Opportunities” in the 58th Legislature (2021) have been identified by the Healthy Minds Policy Initiative, a nonpartisan, dedicated team of policy and mental health experts who collaborate with state and local leaders to develop and advance innovative, data-informed policies and capacity-building approaches in the prevention and treatment of mental illness and substance use disorders for Oklahomans.
+The following “Mental Health Opportunities” in the second session of the 58th Legislature (2022) have been identified by the Healthy Minds Policy Initiative, a nonpartisan, dedicated team of policy and mental health experts who collaborate with state and local leaders to develop and advance innovative, data-informed policies and capacity-building approaches in the prevention and treatment of mental illness and substance use disorders for Oklahomans.

-Spending and Strategy: SB 295 by Sens.
-Simpson and Haste calls for an analysis of mental health spending across state agencies and requires inter-agency strategic collaboration on mental health services across state government making more efficient of use of funding already allocated to mental health services across the state.
+SB 295 by Sen. John Haste (R-Broken Arrow) and Rep. Marcus McEntire (R-Duncan) calls for an analysis of mental health spending across state agencies and requires inter-agency strategic collaboration on mental health services across state government.
+This alignment of spending and strategy will make more efficient use of state funding already allocated to mental health services.
+(Health Minds Fact Sheet on SB 295)

 Oklahomans died from a drug overdose between 1999-2016.